-- reflect basic/fundamental knowledge and critical understanding on the historic development of outdoor recreation; - demonstrate effective and efficient evaluation skills to solve known problems regarding safety management in an accountable manner: - show a coherent and critical understanding on the philosophical foundations and key principles of recreation; - supply outdoor recreation from an established ethical value system.
+- reflect basic/fundamental knowledge and critical understanding on the historic development of outdoor recreation: - demonstrate effective and efficient evaluation skills to solve known problems regarding safety management in an accountable manner; - show coherent and critical understanding on philosophical foundations and key principles of recreation; - supply outdoor recreation from an established ethical value system.

-Assessment modes: Assessment criteria will be provided at the beginning of the semester by means of a working schedule.
+Assessment methods: Criteria will be provided at the start of semester by means of a working schedule.